Nandini Shankar: Performing career

 and Dover Lane Music Conference.
 She has been telecast in Idea Jalsa and made a music video with her sister Ragini Shankar.

+Nandini Shankar and her sister Ragini have been signed by Decca Records US, a part of Universal Music Group for a full-length music album for their musical ensemble 'Taraana’.
+She regularly releases singles with her husband Mahesh Raghvan.
 She is a part of Sakhi, India's first all-girl Indian classical musical band, formed by Kaushiki Chakraborty.
 She is also a part of 'inStrings', a fusion band combining various genres from across the world.